Connector SDK - Build Custom Connectors

 Besides Connector SDK, we offer native connectors and development programs that cover a wide range of ELT use cases.
 For a better understanding of what best fits your needs, see the sections below.

-Connector SDK vs. Functions vs. Lite connectors
+Connector SDK vs. Lite connectors

-Lite connectors are API-based connectors that Fivetran builds by request.
-They are generally for SaaS services that produce a non-dynamic schema.
+Lite connectors are API-based connectors that Fivetran builds through our By Request program for SaaS applications that produce a non-dynamic schema.
+They are built quickly for specific use cases and often cover fewer endpoints than standard connectors.

-ASPECT | By Request (LITE) | Cloud Function | Connector SDK |
+| ASPECT | By Request (LITE) | Connector SDK |

-Use cases | Complete or near-complete use case coverage | Customer-decided use case.
-Business logic triggers, Source-Side filtering, etc. | Customer-decided use case.
+| Use cases | Complete or near-complete use case coverage | Customer-decided use case.
 Custom solution hosted by Fivetran |

-Release cycle | Private Preview, then Generally Available.
+| Release cycle | Private Preview, then Generally Available.
 No Beta phase | Live upon deployment.
-Setup can't be fully automated | Live upon deployment.
 Setup can be fully automated |

-SLA | Full SLA based on pricing plan | Customer-driven SLAs | Customer-driven SLAs |
+| SLA | Full SLA based on pricing plan | Customer-driven SLAs |

-Hosting or requirement for the 3rd party to run the code you write. | Fivetran | The 3rd party runs the code | Fivetran |
+| Hosting or requirement for the 3rd party to run the code you write. | Fivetran | Fivetran |

-Supported Language | Not applicable since Fivetran writes the code | Language options are defined by the 3rd party | Python |
+| Supported Language | Not applicable since Fivetran writes the code | Python |

 Connector SDK vs. Partner-Built connectors